The Lady Vanishes

 What's the story?

 In a mythical European country an avalanche temporarily strands an international group of travelers at an inn.
 Youthful Iris (Margaret Lockwood), from England, is reluctantly engaged to be married and is taking a train trip as one last adventure with girlfriends before her life settles down to unbearably boring routine.
 At the inn Iris befriends Mrs. Froy (May Whitty), who describes herself as a retired governess leaving the country to go back to London.
 Just before the train finally leaves, Iris is struck on the head by a falling flower-box (which may have been targeting Mrs. Froy) and boards the train, disoriented, with the old woman.
 When Iris wakes up she finds Mrs. Froy missing -- and all other passengers and staff deny Mrs. Froy was ever there.
 Only rakish musician-scholar Gilbert (Michael Redgrave) takes Iris' story seriously and tries to help solve the disappearance.

 Is it any good?

-Film buffs cherish THE LADY VANISHES as a peak of Alfred Hitchcock's UK film career before Hollywood wooed the British director to be America's "Master of Suspense."
+Film buffs cherish this intriguing thriller as a peak of Alfred Hitchcock's U.K. film career before Hollywood wooed the British director to be America's "Master of Suspense."
 But it's got slightly old-fashioned dialogue and pacing (many jokes revolve around fans of the sport of cricket).
 By modern standards the narrative is a bit of snoozer, at least the first half hour, as Hitchcock calmly introduces ensemble characters in a hotel-bound setting.
 But then Mrs. Froy disappears, and the real suspense kicks in and never lets up.
 Those same colorful train passengers who were so silly begin to seem more sinister in their denials and dismissals of the frantic Iris.